sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 published: true
 ---

-The Pages feature allows you to add, edit and manage content in Flex Console.
+The Pages feature allows you to add, edit and manage content in Sharetribe Console.
 Once you have created content in Console, you can query it through the Asset Delivery API, which returns the data structured as JSON.
 The Sharetribe Web Template contains features that automatically render content pages from Page Asset Data.
 This article will walk you through the logic used to render these pages in the template.

 <extrainfo title="I am using a legacy template without Pages support">